Tyrrrz/Tyrrrz.me/data/blog/pure-impure-segregation-principle/index.md

 ## Pure vs impure

-The idea of purity is not novel in programming, so I have no doubt that most readers are already familiar with this concept.
+The concept of purity is not novel in programming, so I have no doubt that most readers are already familiar with it.
 Nevertheless, let's go over it one more time to make sure we are on the same page.

 In essence, _pure code_ is code encapsulated within a function, whose **evaluation is influenced only by its parameters** and whose **evaluation influences only its returned value**.
-In other words, a pure function doesn't have any implicit arguments, doesn't depend on or interact with external state, and doesn't generate any observable _side effects_.
+In other words, a pure function doesn't have any implicit inputs, doesn't depend on or interact with external state, and doesn't generate any observable side effects.

-Conversely, a function which breaks at least one of those two rules is called _impure_.
+Conversely, a function that breaks at least one of those two rules is called _impure_.
 To illustrate this, let's look at a very simple example:

 ```csharp
 public static bool IsFoodEdible(DateTimeOffset expiration) =>